 We will keep information for a minimum period of between 3 and 10 years depending on the nature of our work with you.
 This is in accordance with the LBH Children’s Services retention schedule:

 We will then dispose your information in the most secure manner possible.

-Data matching and auditing
+Data Matching and Auditing

 We are required by law to protect the public funds we administer.
 We may use the information you provide to us for the prevention and detection of crime.
-We may also share this information with other bodies that are responsible for auditing or administering public funds including the Audit Commission, the Department for Work and Pensions, other local authorities, HM Revenue and Customers and the Police.
+We may also share this information with other bodies that are responsible for auditing or administering public funds including the Department for Work and Pensions, other local authorities, HM Revenue and Customers and the Police.

 The council uses data matching as a way of processing large volumes of information.
 While this can be a useful way of detecting fraud, it also enables us to identify information that is inaccurate or out of date, helping us comply with Data Protection law, while improving service provision.

 As part of the council’s fraud prevention and detection activities, the council participates in the National Fraud Initiative (NFI).
 The data matching exercise is run by the Cabinet Office.
 You can find more information about this on our data protection section.